 What is Customer Retention Rate?

-Customer retention rate is the percentage of existing customers who remain customers after a given period.
+Customer retention rate is the percentage of existing customers who remain customers after a given period, generally one year.

 How is customer retention calculated?

-To calculate customer retention rate, divide the number of customers at the end of a period by the number of customers at the beginning of that period.
-Remove the number of new customers and then multiply the result by 100.
+To calculate customer retention rate for a given period, take the number of customers at the end of that period less the number of new customers in that period and divide by the number of customers at the beginning of that period.
+Then multiply the result by 100.

 In effect, customer retention is the opposite of customer churn, measuring the portion of customers that stay with a company.
 It can be measured several ways, including calculating the retention rate as described above or by tracking the number of repeat purchases or the length of time a customer continues to do business with a company.
 For many B2B SaaS companies, customer retention rate is synonymous with logo retention.